Retiree Health Insurance Before Age 65

 - Talk to fellow church or social club members to ask about their health care decisions and their experience with the alternatives we’ve mentioned.

-- Contact your county Area Agency on Aging for referrals to decision helpers.
+- Contact your county Area Agency on Aging for a referral to decision helpers.
 They provided that information to me when I needed to assist a family member located in another state.

-- Talk to your physician and ask them for their opinion on how to pay for medical services.
+- Talk to your physician or office staff and ask them for their opinion on how to pay for medical services.

 Good luck and happy hunting.
-Remember that you can lower your own medical costs by exercising and eating healthy.
+Remember that you can contribute to lower costs by exercising and eating healthy.